-- Individual Medicare Advantage (Part C)

-plans combine Part A, Part B and often

-include prescription drug coverage in one

-plan.
-Some plans may offer additional

-benefits like coverage for routine dental,

-vision and hearing care.

-- Individual Medicare Part D plans help pay for prescription medications.

-- Medicare supplement plans help pay for some out-of-pocket costs not covered by Original Medicare.

-- Expanding your offering to include a new AT&T Group Medicare Advantage (PPO) plan insured by UnitedHealthcare.
-Beginning January 1, 2021 you will have an additional plan choice, an AT&T Group Medicare Advantage (PPO) plan.
-This is a custom Medicare Advantage (PPO) plan for eligible AT&T retirees, former employees and dependents.
+- Individual Medicare Advantage (Part C) plans combine Part A, Part B and often include prescription drug coverage in one plan.
+Some plans may offer additional benefits like coverage for routine dental, vision and hearing care. - Individual Medicare Part D plans help pay for prescription medications. - Medicare Supplement plans help pay for some out-of-pocket costs not covered by Original Medicare. - The AT&T Group Medicare Advantage (PPO) plan insured by UnitedHealthcare®.
+The AT&T Group Medicare Advantage (PPO) plan combines the features of individual Medicare Supplement, Medicare Part D prescription drug (PDP) and Medicare Advantage plans to provide nationwide provider access, prescription drug coverage, more benefits than Original Medicare, and may provide lower monthly premiums and out-of-pocket costs.